andrew/ultimate-awesome/README.md

 - [awesome-ui5](https://github.com/TimoStaudinger/awesome-ui5) - 😎 A curated list of awesome OpenUI5 resources.
 - [awesome-3d-photography](https://github.com/wentianli/awesome-3d-photography) - A paper list of 3D photography and cinemagraph.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
-- [Awesome-Vision-Language-Tracking](https://github.com/Xuchen-Li/Awesome-Vision-Language-Tracking) - A vision-language tracking paper list, articles related to visual language tracking have been documented.
 - [awesome-seedream-4.5](https://github.com/YouMind-OpenLab/awesome-seedream-4.5) - 🍌 100+ hand-picked Seedream 4.5 prompts with images, multilingual support, and instant gallery preview.
 The best Nano Banana Pro alternative — only 1/3 the cost.
 Open-source prompt engineering library.
 - [awesome-weight-space-learning](https://github.com/zehong-wang/awesome-weight-space-learning) - A collection of weight space learning including papers, codes, and datasets.
 - [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
 Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.